junxit/us-congress-bills-110/metadata.md

 - 2007-06-19 — Placed on the House Calendar, Calendar No. 77.
 - 2007-06-19 — The House Committee on Rules reported an original measure, H. Rept.
 110-199, by Mr. Hastings (FL).
 - 2007-06-19 — The House Committee on Rules reported an original measure, H. Rept.
 110-199, by Mr. Hastings (FL).
+- 2007-06-20 — Considered as privileged matter. (consideration: CR H6749-6753)
+- 2007-06-20 — DEBATE - The House proceeded with one hour of debate on H. Res.
+498.
+- 2007-06-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-20 — On agreeing to the resolution Agreed to by voice vote. (text: CR H6749)
+- 2007-06-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H6749)